slemire/slemire.github.io/_posts/2019-12-14-htb-writeup-smasher2.md

 ![](/assets/images/htb-writeup-smasher2/rce1.png)

-However there is a WAF configured because the following commands are blocked and return a 403 Forbidden:
+However there is a WAF configured because the following commands are blocked and the server returns a 403 Forbidden:

 - most UNIX commands (ls, cat, etc.)
 - multiple commands separated with a semi colon (ie. whoami;whoami)